Here’s a look at The Pledge of Allegiance, a promise of loyalty to the United States.

-History: September 18, 1892 - The pledge is published for the first time in the juvenile magazine “The Youth’s Companion.”
+September 18, 1892 - The pledge is published for the first time in the magazine “The Youth’s Companion.”
 The pledge is written to celebrate the 400th anniversary of the discovery of America.

-1943 - In West Virginia State Board of Education vs. Barnette (319 U.S. 624), the Supreme Court rules that requiring a person to say the pledge is violating the first and fourteenth amendments.
+1943 - In West Virginia State Board of Education v.
+Barnette, the Supreme Court rules that requiring a person to say the pledge is violating the first and fourteenth amendments.
 Jehovah’s Witnesses had challenged the the West Virginia Board of Education’s requirement that students salute the flag and recite the Pledge of Allegiance or be expelled.
 The Jehovah’s Witnesses argued that this was against their religious beliefs.

 1954 - President Dwight D. Eisenhower asks Congress to add “under God” to the pledge.
 Congress adds the phrase.

-October 5, 2012 - State of Michigan Governor Rick Snyder signs legislation that will give all Michigan students the freedom of reciting the Pledge of Allegiance each school day.
+October 5, 2012 - Michigan Governor Rick Snyder signs legislation requiring public school students be provided the opportunity to recite the Pledge of Allegiance each school day.
 However, students can’t be forced to say the pledge.